nordinsalam/PHP-TwitCast/README.md

 twittercast
 ===========

-Publish title and artist from icecast metadata to twitter
+Publish title and artist from icecast's metadata to twitter